-As time moved into the mid 20th Century some of these yachts were acquired by a local boat company and repurposed as excursion boats to serve the many tourists with tours of the lakeshore to see the beautiful homes they otherwise would never see.
+As time moved into the mid 20th Century, some of these yachts were acquired by a local boat company and repurposed with gas engines as excursion boats to serve the many tourists with tours of the lakeshore to see the beautiful homes they otherwise would never see.

-This double-decker vessel, The Harvard, is one of a few steamers that were especially built as an excursion boat.
+This double-decker vessel, The Harvard, is one of a few steamers that were specially built as excursion boats.
 It was built in 1899, and plied the waters until 1931, when old age dictated it needed to come out of service.

 |The original Walworth doing service as the mail boat.|